 Tree planting is usually carried out between October and March, avoiding frost and snow.

 Access and maintenance

-- Think about how you will access the trees that have been planted
+- Think about how you will access the planted trees

 - Plan your maintenance at the design stage as it can minimise tree losses

 - The first five years are critical and saplings are at their most vulnerable.
-After this time the canopy will shade the ground and reduce competition from other plants.
+After this, the canopy will shade the ground and reduce competition from other plants.
 Trees will also become less susceptible to pests

 - Trees need to be pruned from about 2 years old if you want to produce quality timber.
-Pruning trees at an early stage also helps to avoid the formation of big heavy branches that could cause damage to farm vehicles.
+Pruning trees early also helps avoid heavy branches that could damage farm vehicles.

 - Forestry Commission Scotland’s Guide to small woodland creation

 - Woodland Trust’s guide to planting trees